qubic/integration/Partners/tx-based-use-case.md

 ## Deposit Workflow
 We assume that you have in your business logic the accounts of your clients.
 We refer to this accounts by `clientAcccount`.
 A client Account is a package of `seed`, `privateKey`, `publicKey` and `publicId`.
 The list of all `clientAccount` is called `clientAccountList`.

-To detect a deposit to a `clientAccount` we use the Qubic RPC and run a sequential blockscan.
+To detect a deposit to a `clientAccount` we use the Qubic RPC and run a sequential tick/blockscan.
-You will need to define an initial tick from which on you will start your block scans.
+You will need to define an initial tick from which on you will start your tick scans.
 For our example, we start with tick `13032965`.

 The following code samples contains pseudo code which you have to replace by your own business logic.